Deorinho/Beeyond-Ink---Harms/README.md

 2. Her job title ~ a link to the business website
 3. contact me ~ a pop up of phone number and directions to the store I plan on tranforming the words into possible text boxes or just hyperlink them to their respective locations

+THINGS FOR RENDER 2:
+Alongside I want to have multiple pieces of her work to appear and disappear upon vertical scrolling with a tiny blurb and a learn more button as well as a link to the instagram post as well.

+on the contact me page i want to either make a pop up window or on the website itself. however it will include directions, hours, contact info of artist as well as additional info on Covid or whatever...

+I would like to change the layout to match the bee motif as well as the black and yellow palette used in their business logo.